truocphamkhac-agilityio/data-science-utilities/docs/installation.rst

 The sources for ML Utilities can be downloaded from the `Gitlab repo`_.

-You can either clone the public repository:
+You can either clone the Gitlab repository:

 .. code-block:: console